Understanding Power and Energy Utilization in Large Scale Production Physics Simulation Codes: Cross platform energy and power analysis

 Another way to compare platforms is to look at equivalent node counts to get the same answer in the same amount of time.
 Using this lens, the runs with the closest duration are Sierra's 5 node run with Astra's 72 node run and Sierra's 10 node run with Astra's 144 node run.
 In these cases, Sierra is about 5.5x more energy efficient than Astra for running the same problem in the same amount of time.
 The ratio of node power between these runs is between 2.6 and 2.7, which is more than offset by the 14x difference in nodes being used.

-\subsection{MARBL}
+\subsection{Marbl}

-MARBL's cross platform study compares energy and power usage across the smallest number of nodes necessary for the highest fidelity energy and power estimates.
-For the CPU based platforms, CTS-1, Magma, and Sierra, the node counts were 62, 48, and 72 respectively.
-Prior to understanding the correction factor for Sierra, 360 nodes were required to achieve the highest fidelity measurements.
+Marbl's cross platform study aimed to compare energy and power usage across the smallest number of nodes necessary for the highest fidelity energy and power estimates.
+For the CPU based platforms, CTS-1, Magma, and Astra, the node counts were 62, 48, and 72 respectively.
+Prior to understanding the correction factor for Sierra ({as discussed earlier in the section on measuring power on Sierra}), achieving the highest fidelity power measurements on Sierra required running on 360 nodes.

 Our starting point for the cross-platform analysis begins with understanding watts used for the simulation and the total runtime.
-Table~\ref{tab:MARBL_watts_used_cross_platform_energy} reports the rate at which energy is consumed, while Figure~\ref{fig:Measured power from MARBL} compares application power rates with other known values.
+Table~\ref{tab:Marbl_watts_used_cross_platform_energy} reports the rate at which energy is consumed.
+Figure~\ref{fig:Measured power from Marbl} compares application power rates with other known values.

-To compare across platforms, we introduce the concept of a ``CTS-1 work unit''.
-We define the CTS-1 work unit as total number of quadrature points $\times$ cycles.
-Table~\ref{tab:MARBL_cross_platform_energy} presents our observed energy usage along with throughput with comparisons to the CTS-1 platform.
-After normalization, our findings show that relative to CTS-1 performance, the GPU platform Sierra delivers a clear advantage in terms of improved energy efficiency (6.35x more efficient) and throughput (19.37x).
-We also find that although Magma does utilize an energy quantity like the CTS-1 platform, it can deliver an almost three-fold throughput performance (2.78x).
+To compare across platforms, we introduce the concept of a CTS-1 \emph{work unit}, which we define as total number of quadrature points $\times$ cycles.
+Table~\ref{tab:Marbl_cross_platform_energy} presents Marbl's observed energy usage, throughput and comparisons to the CTS-1 platform. {For simulations on Sierra, it was necessary to run a much larger problem to measure the energy and power consumption}.
+After normalization, our findings show that relative to CTS-1 performance, the GPU-based Sierra delivers a clear advantage in terms of improved energy efficiency (6.35x more efficient) and throughput (19.37x).
+We also find that although Magma utilizes an energy quantity like the CTS-1 platform, it can deliver an almost three-fold throughput performance (2.78x).
 Lastly, we find that Astra can provide reduced energy usage (1.34x improvement to CTS-1) for a 1.5x throughput improvement.